Lake Hopatcong: 2008-09 drawdown

 Every five years, starting the day after Labor Day, the New Jersey Department of Environmental Protection’s (DEP) water-level management plan allows the lake to be lowered 5 ft to inspect the dam structure, repair lakeshore structures, control aquatic vegetation, and remove silt and drainage material from areas around the lake.

 From December 2008 to January 2009, the DEP left the dam open almost three weeks too long, which caused the water to drop almost a foot (0.3 m) below the normal drawdown level.
 A group of residents and business owners, led by Ray Fernandez of Bridge Marina, Inc., sued the DEP and the State of New Jersey, claiming that the DEP, against policy, released an extra 1.5 e9USgal.
 As of 2009 the case was being appealed in local court.

 On May 11, 2009, the American Power Boat Association (APBA) and the Lake Hopatcong Racing Association (LHRA) postponed their annual races due to the low water level.
 However, with the large amount of rainfall that June, the lake returned to its proper level above the normal average depth.

 In July 2014, there were reports of a 15 ft boa constrictor in the lake, but officials by August mostly figured it was a myth or a hoax.
 According to one report, the reports caused a 10% drop in tourism to the lake during the summer of 2014.

 Today

 Lake Hopatcong is now mostly a residential lake whose few public access points include Hopatcong State Park and Lee's County Park Marina.
 Most of the shoreline is privately owned by individual lakefront residents, homeowner or community associations, or private businesses (e.g., restaurants and marinas).

-Lake Hopatcong, unlike most lakes in New Jersey (other than Greenwood Lake on the New York border and Lake Lackawanna in Byram), has bars and restaurants that are accessible directly by boat.
+Unlike most lakes in New Jersey (other than Greenwood Lake on the New York border and Lake Lackawanna in Byram), Lake Hopatcong has bars and restaurants that are accessible directly by boat.
 Popular tourist attractions on the lake include the Hopatcong State Park, the Lake Hopatcong Historical Museum, and the Lake Hopatcong Yacht Club.